Dragondefer/Dungeon-Hunter/README.md

 ## Features

-- 🧩 **Procedurally generated dungeons** with various room types: combat, treasure, shop, rest, puzzle, and boss rooms.
+- 🧩 **Procedurally generated dungeons** with various room types: combat, treasure, shop, rest, puzzle, and boss.
 - ⚔️ **Turn-based combat system** with skills, critical hits, and stamina management.
 - 🧙 **Character progression** with leveling, class specialization, and skill acquisition.
 - 🧰 **Inventory management** with weapons, armor, potions, and other items.